ineffably/moxijs/readme.md

 # MOXIJS

-**A game framework written in TypeScript built to work with PixiJS**
+**A game framework kit written in TypeScript built to work with PixiJS**

-PixiJS handles rendering beautifully, but game logic can get messy fast.
-MoxiJS adds structure - an ECS architecture, reusable components, and game-ready utilities - so you can focus on building instead of boilerplate.
+PixiJS has a pretty great api for handling rendering beautifully, but, when I start adding game logic, if I want to take it past a toy phase, it got messy fast.
+So, I wanted to build a final framework that had the utilities and objects I would write around PIXIJS.

 ![Alpha Status](https://img.shields.io/badge/Status-ALPHA-blue)
 [![npm version](https://img.shields.io/npm/v/@moxijs/core.svg)](https://www.npmjs.com/package/@moxijs/core)

 ### 🎮 [View Live Examples](https://ineffably.github.io/moxijs/) - See it in action with source code viewer

-> **Fair warning**: This thing is still in alpha.
+> **Fair warning**: I am currently building this for me for my utility and for fun.
+I've enjoyed making little web games here and there, I've written disposable utilities in the past, and, I finally wanted to preserve them.
+This thing is still in alpha.
 The API might change.
 Things might break.
-If you're building something critical, maybe wait.
-If you're experimenting and don't mind things being a little rough around the edges, let's go.
+Yes, this is agentically enhanced, mostly using Claude Code and Anthropic LLMs.
+Feel free to try it out and give feedback...if you're curious and don't mind things being a little rough around the edges.

+### 📚 Documentation
+- **[Core API Docs](https://ineffably.github.io/moxijs/packages/core/docs/)** - Complete API reference for `@moxijs/core`
+- **[UI API Docs](https://ineffably.github.io/moxijs/packages/ui/docs/)** - Complete API reference for `@moxijs/ui`

 ---

-## Why would I use this?
+## Why

-- You know PixiJS and want structure without learning a new paradigm
-- Entity-Component pattern keeps code modular instead of one giant pile
-- Comes with physics (Planck.js), camera system, parallax scrolling, state machines
-- Full TypeScript support with autocomplete
-- Not locked in - it's still just PixiJS objects underneath
+* I like to quickly prototype experiences and games and share them with folks.
+* I wanted a rapid development framework for doing just that.
+* A framework I can iterate on and create editors and useful tools and QoL toys for fun and enhancing development experience.
+* I've written a lot of typescript and web interfaces for many years, so, this feels very natural to me.
+* I'm trying to solve some frustrating issues with web canvas and text and capturing those utilties and techniques in a re-usable package.
+* What if could get this working smoothly in three.js?
+* I wanted an editorless framework to work with LLMs to rapidly prototype 2D games and experimental user interfaces.
+* the ui components are many times a hurdle when writing game UI so I wanted to make that SUPER easy for me and an LLM to write.
+* I figured others might think the same?

+## Loose Feature Plan

+- Easy Setup and Management
+- Text rendering utilies and more Text options
+- QoL Utilities
+- Entitiy objects
+- Camera and Parallax Scrolling
+- PIXIJS / PhaserJS plugins
+- Flexible User Interface Components
+  - Themable
+  - Panels
+  - Input Components
+  - Tab Manager
+- Editors
+  - Sprite
+  - TileMap
+  - Particle Emitter
+  - Sound
+  - Music
+  - Scene
+  - Project

+BETA: don't even consider a BETA until late Jan.
+I'm going to keep it fluid while I solve issues and make things happen.

+Most of this was written for myself while writing the examples and games.
+Ever since the first publish I've been testing it writing examples and games with it, so that feedback look is tight.

+I plan to keep this mostly "editor free", I like everything to be in code.
+If/When get to the point of having `moxijs.project.json` files, there will always be code based loaders/exporters.

+Why not PhaserJS?
+I really like PhaserJS and have used it a lot in the past.
+I just wanted to compose my own ECS from a drawing, physics, text and other libraries to form opinions and/or provide flexibility to swap out one for another as things evolve.

+I move pretty fast so keep an eye out for updates.

 ---